Government’s Role in Mesothelioma Research

 In 2006, mesothelioma activists appealed to the Senate Defense Appropriations Subcommittee for the first time.
 This subcommittee recommends funding for the Department of Defense.

 The activists convinced the subcommittee that the department should fund mesothelioma research.
 They persuaded the subcommittee by explaining that military personnel make up a significant portion of mesothelioma diagnoses.
-Activists stressed the importance of research for service members, veterans and their dependents.
+Activists stressed the importance of research for service members, veterans, and their dependents.

-In 2008, the Department of Defense awarded its first mesothelioma grant.
-Dr. Courtney Broaddus received it for her work on macrophage-induced inflammation in mesothelioma.
-Broaddus received $1.36 million to conduct her research.
+• In 2008, the Department of Defense awarded its first mesothelioma grant.

-Four more grants went to research in 2009.
-Two of the grants went to top mesothelioma specialists: thoracic surgeon Dr. Harvey Pass and thoracic oncologist Dr. Lee Krug.
-An extra $3 million went out in 2010.
+• Four more grants went to research in 2009, including two grants awarded to top mesothelioma specialists Dr. Harvey Pass and Dr. Lee Krug.

+In 2019, the DoD awarded nearly $2.6 million in mesothelioma research grants.
 Increased funding for mesothelioma research has continued, thanks to activists who convinced the department to join the cause.

 FDA-Sanctioned Clinical Trials